 But it is true that some things sound better in a certain language.
 Wordplay goes deeper or makes more sense.
 There is more beauty in it sometimes.

-Have your recent experiences outside Amenra (such as with Oathbreaker & CHVE) influenced how this album was written?
+Have the Church of Ra’s recent experiences outside Amenra (such as with Oathbreaker & CHVE) influenced how this album was written?

 That is a question you should ask the Oathbreaker members.
 But logic and reason oblige me to think, that everything we have done throughout our existence as a band, has influenced us.
 We all influence each other, we live and we learn.